 Using the Application

-Once the app is connected to R2-D2, you will see a screen like this:
+Once the app is connected to R2-D2, you will see a screen like this (exact graphics may vary):

 Using the Video Control allows you to use the R2-D2’s on-board camera to see what he sees and control his actions from his perspective.
 These controls include movement, head shake, dance, lightsaber, hologram, talk, arms, LCDs, and Patrol Mode.
 You can also take still pictures and video clips which will be stored in the Gallery section of your device.

 Using the Manual Control allows you full control of R2-D2 directly.
 All of his sensors are disabled in this mode as it is expected that you will be directly watching his activities.
 Take care to not drive him into walls or over a drop where he might be damaged.

 This section allows you to control R2-D2s settings such as facial and voice recognition, as well as mute him and power him down.

 There is so much that your R2-D2 droid can do, so I recommend fully reading the User Guide to take full advantage of his capabilities.